bahnk/SlideSeqFFPE/doc/steps.md

 We use [umi_tools extract](https://umi-tools.readthedocs.io/en/latest/reference/extract.html) in order to do that.

-**Currently, the read structre is hard coded and it is set to vs1.**
+**Currently, the read structure is hard coded and it is set to vs1.**
 **We might need to allow the user to specify the read structure.**
 **Again, I'll add that later if necessary.**